-B2.5 add and subtract fractions with like and unlike denominators, using appropriate tools, in various contexts
+B2.5 Add and subtract fractions with like and unlike denominators, using appropriate tools, in various contexts.

-Make connections between operations on whole numbers and operations on fractions
+Making connections between operations on whole numbers and operations on fractions

-Students have already developed a solid understanding of addition and subtraction.
+By Grade 6, students have already developed a solid understanding of addition and subtraction.
 It is important to make connections between operations on whole numbers and operations on fractions.
 For example, adding 3 eighths and 2 eighths is the same as adding 3 candies and 2 candies.
 Only the notation is different.

 Valuing Informal Procedures to Develop Strategies

 It is important to value informal procedures, as they contribute to the development of number sense and operational sense.
 In situations that involve operations, many students use personal algorithms rather than procedures.
-For example, a student with good number sense could tackle the addition of \(\frac{7}{8}\) from a sandwich and \(\frac{4}{8}\) from another identical sandwich in this way: "I know that with \(\frac{7}{8}\) of a sandwich, I am missing \(\frac{1}{8}\) of a sandwich to have a complete sandwich.
-So if I add \(\frac{1}{8}\) to \(\frac{7}{8}\), I have a whole and I'm left with \(\frac{3}{8 }\).
-So, \(\frac{7}{8}\; + \;\frac{4}{8}\; = \;1\frac{3}{8}\). »
+For example, a student with good number sense could tackle the addition of \(\frac{7}{8}\) of a sandwich and \(\frac{4}{8}\) of another identical sandwich in this way: "I know that with \(\frac{7}{8}\) of a sandwich, I have \(\frac{1}{8}\) less than a whole sandwich.
+So if I add \(\frac{1}{8}\) to \(\frac{7}{8}\), I have a whole sandwich and I'm left with \(\frac{3}{8 }\) of the second sandwich.
+So, altogether I have \(\frac{7}{8}\; + \;\frac{4}{8}\; = \;1\frac{3}{8}\) sandwiches. »

 Nature of the Fundamental Operations

-For addition and subtraction with like denominators, it is essentially the addition and subtraction of objects or quantities of the same kind.
+For addition and subtraction with like denominators, it is essentially the addition and subtraction of units, objects or quantities of the same kind.

 For example, in \(\frac{3}{7}\; + \;\frac{2}{7}\; = \;\frac{5}{7}\), the addition simply represents \( 3\;{\rm{one \ sevenths}}\; + \;2\;{\rm{one \ sevenths}}\; = \;5\;{\rm{one \ sevenths}}\), any like 3 apples + 2 apples = 5 apples.
-In this example, sevenths are counted the same way as apples.
-We have 3 pieces of a certain size and 2 pieces of the same size, which gives 5 pieces of this size.
+In this example, one sevenths (the unit fraction) are counted the same way as apples.
+We have 3 parts of a certain size and 2 parts of the same size, which gives 5 parts of that size.

 Subtraction is treated the same way.
 For example, if I take 3 marbles out of a bag that contains 5 marbles, 2 marbles remain.
-Similarly, if I subtract 3 one-eighths from 5 one-eighths, I have 2 one-eighths left (\(\frac{5}{8}\; - \;\frac{3}{8}\; = \;\frac{2}{8}\)).
+Similarly, if I subtract 3 one eighths from 5 one eighths, I have 2 one eighths left (\(\frac{5}{8}\; - \;\frac{3}{8}\; = \;\frac{2}{8}\)).

-This allows them to understand the implausibility of certain answers obtained from erroneous procedures.
+This supports students to understand the implausibility of certain answers obtained from erroneous procedures.
 For example, the student who, to calculate \(\frac{2}{3}\; + \;\frac{1}{3}\), adds the numerators and denominators and obtains \(\frac{3 }{6}\), should see that this answer, which is equal to \(\frac{1}{2}\), is less than one of the initial fractions, i.e. \(\frac{2}{3}\).

-Explore Operations Using Multiple Models
+Exploring Operations Using Multiple Models

 It is important for students to learn fraction-related concepts in a variety of situations using a variety of models such as area models, linear models, and set models.
 The same is true for learning operations on fractions.